 German Christmas markets (Weihnachtsmärkte) are outdoor markets held in the month leading up to Christmas.
-The exact composition of Christmas markets vary from market to market.
-However, all Christmas markets have stalls selling food and Christmas related wares.
-Food at Christmas markets include Glühwein (warm, spiced wine), Kinderpunch (spiced fruit juice), Lebkuchen ginger bread cakes, sausages, potato cakes, and baked items.
+The exact composition of Christmas markets varies from market to market.
+However, all Christmas markets have stalls selling food and Christmas-related wares.
+The food at Christmas markets includes Glühwein (warm, spiced wine), Kinderpunch (spiced fruit juice), Lebkuchen gingerbread cakes, sausages, potato cakes, and baked items.
 On sale are also Christmas tree decorations, candles, wooden toys, and sweets.
 Larger markets usually have simple rides aimed at small children.
-Many markets also have life music.
+Many markets also have live music.

-- German Christmas markets generally do not sell cheap plastic imports or clothing (but these are easily found at supermarket or discount stores).
+- German Christmas markets generally do not sell cheap plastic imports or clothing (but these are easily found at supermarkets or discount stores).

 When Are German Christmas Markets Open?

 A notable exception is in Berlin where some of the Christmas markets extend into the New Year and are open on December 25.
-Even in Berlin, no Christmas market will function on the evening of December 24.
+Even in Berlin, no Christmas market will function on the evening of December 24 but a few are open in the afternoon.
 Other larger cities and tourist resorts are also keen to extend Christmas markets for the tourist trade but it is still mostly over a day or two before Christmas itself.

 In smaller towns, markets are generally held only on weekends or sometimes just one or two weekends – often the first two in December.

 Markets are generally the busiest on Friday and Saturday evenings.
-When traveling, a good time to arrive in a city such as Nürnberg that is famous for it Christkindlesmarkt is on Sunday.
-Flights, and especially hotel accommodation, may be cheaper for Sunday arrivals and Christmas markets are generally quieter on Mondays.
+When traveling, a good time to arrive in a city such as Nürnberg, which is internationally famous for its Christkindlesmarkt is on Sunday.
+Flights, and especially hotel accommodation, are cheaper for Sunday arrivals and Christmas markets are generally quieter on Mondays.